 Things to Do on San Juan Island

-San Juan Island may be small, but it’s packed with experiences.
-Surrounded by the wildlife-rich Salish Sea and home to artists, farmers, historians, and outdoor enthusiasts, our island invites you to explore at your own pace.
+San Juan Island may be small, but it’s rich with experiences.
+Surrounded by the wildlife-filled Salish Sea and shaped by artists, farmers, historians, and outdoor enthusiasts, the island offers something for every kind of traveler—from laid-back explorers to active adventurers.

 Browse the highlights below—or give us a call or text.
-We’d love to help you plan something special.
+We’re always happy to help you plan something memorable.

 Whale Watching